aristocratos/bashtop/README.md

 Let me know if you want to contribute with new themes.

+## Upcoming

-## Upcoming (osx and bsd support)
+#### (Mac OSX and *BSD support)

 Currently rewriting to use python3 [psutil](https://github.com/giampaolo/psutil) for data collection instead of linux specific tools.
 This will add python 3 and psutil as dependencies, but will make bashtop cross platform compatible.

-This will be in a new branch called bashtop-psutil when I'm done with initial testing
+~~This will be in a new branch called bashtop-psutil when I'm done with initial testing~~

+This will be integrated in to main version when done and add the possibility to switch between psutil and linux tools for users running linux.

 ## Support and funding